-On Monday September 2019, we start building a brand new facility at Abernethy Barcaple, designed to improve our guest experience, build links with the local community and get more young people active!
+On Monday 9th September 2019, we started building a brand new facility at Abernethy Barcaple, designed to improve our guest experience, build links with the local community and get more young people active!

 This indoor sports area will have courts for basketball, badminton, volleyball and a climbing wall, which will be Dumfries & Galloway's first and only indoor climbing venue!
 Not only will it provide a rainy day option for groups, it’ll be open to the region’s youth and tourists in the region allowing us to increase the scope of the positive impact we are already making in our local community (and throughout southern Scotland and northern England).

-The climbing wall side of the project is currently out to tender.
+Rockworks will be conducting the climbing wall side of the project.
 The plan at present is that this will be installed in the New Year and it should all be up and running by the end of February.
 The construction of the sports hall and showers and toilets are expected to be completed by the end of the year.
 Watch this space for the opening celebration, thanking our funders and the companies used.

 Although we have secured some grant funding we still have a shortfall that needs to be met.
 If you feel able to make a contribution to this exciting development please contact us or give online: www.give.net/BarcapleSportsBarn.

 Barcaple Operations Director, Andy Wade says, "The Sports Barn is hugely valuable: it will help us to promote climbing skills, enable access to the local community and help keep young people active in all weathers."